American Heart Month

 Along with regular exercise, eating a heart-heathy diet is one of the best ways to prevent and manage high blood pressure.
 A heart healthy diet is rich in fruits (grapes and berries rich in antioxidants), vegetables (dark leafy greens in particular), whole-grains (brown rice, quinoa), low-fat dairy products, skinless poultry and fish, nuts and legumes, and non-tropical vegetable oils while limiting saturated and trans fats, sodium, red meat and sugary foods and beverages.

 Did you know the average American eats about 3,400 mg of sodium per day?
 To meet the recommendation of 2,300 mg/day (1,500 mg for hypertensive individuals) you can make a shift to other seasonings.
-Salt is not the only thing that makes food taste good; here is a guide from www.heart.org to spices, herbs and flavorings to help you make better choices when seasoning food!
+Salt is not the only thing that makes food taste good; spices, herbs, and flavorings can help you make better choices when seasoning food!

 - Allspice: Lean meats, stews, tomatoes, peaches, applesauce, cranberry sauce, gravies, lean meat